Bobby Witt Jr. Player Props: Royals vs. Angels

 Bobby Witt Jr. At The Plate

-- Witt Jr. has had an RBI in 22 games this season (32.8%), including five multi-RBI outings (7.5%).
-He has also driven in three or more of his team's runs in two contests.
+- Witt Jr. has had an RBI in 22 games this season (32.4%), including five multi-RBI outings (7.4%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.